Want to discover the top places to visit in the UK in Spring? Then read on…

 With that in mind I’ve put together this updated list to some of the best UK spring destinations, highlighting top spots for spring picnics, scenic walks and spotting bluebells!

-This list is far from definitive – it’s designed more as a taster of the beautiful towns, cities and coastal areas the UK has to offer.
+This list is far from a definitive guide to the best UK destinations to visit in Spring – it’s designed more as a taster of the beautiful towns, cities and coastal areas the UK has to offer.
 But hopefully you’ll be inspired to visit somewhere new, or maybe be reminded of a UK destination you once fell in love with!

 There aren’t many places in the UK more beautiful in the sunshine than East Sussex’s favourite coastline, Brighton.

 Venture down and you’ll see a city spring to life after its quieter winter season.
 The Royal Pavillion beams surrounded by beautiful, tropical gardens, the North Laines and its many indie stores and coffee shops are bustling with excitement and the infamous pier is the perfect spot to saunter in the warmer breeze – and enjoy a cheeky bag of chips (if the seagulls don’t get to them first!).

 Take a short drive out of Brighton to escape the city and immerse yourself in nature at Beachy Head and Seven Sisters Country Park.
 Both are great spots for a picnic with family or friends.

 Forget London, if you want a spring city break with some va-va-voom then visit Bristol!

 The biggest city in the southwest of the UK, it’s a buzzing cultural metropolis with the quintessentially British villages of the Cotswolds to its north and the lush, the green countryside of Somerset to its south.